 The connotation that allows us in the West to implicitly substitute one privileged meaning (e.g. counterpoint) for the whole of the denotative meaning is no different than the more familiar usage of metonymy or rather, a subclass of metonymy known as synechdote, where a part is substituted for the whole.
 In this case certain members of the class (i.e. a subclass) of objects that fall within the denotative definition of polyphony (i.e. counterpoint) is being substituted for the whole class of members that falls within the denotative definition of polyphony (i.e. any music in which two or more tones sound simultaneously).

 Some cognitive linguists (e.g. George Lakoff) believe that metaphoric and metonymic usage is fundamental to thought processes and permeate how we construct ideas and even language.
-The substitution I described above is a common enough phenomenon that fallacies have long described the behavior (Fallacy of Composition which is a subclass of Fallacies of Ambiguity) and a whole class of related cognitive biases that we humans are prone to.
+The substitution I described above is a common enough phenomenon that fallacies have long described the behavior (e.g. Fallacy of Composition, a subclass of Fallacies of Ambiguity) and a whole class of related cognitive biases that we humans are prone to.

-Now, Britannica entry above spends considerable time describing counterpoint as the author understands the association of counterpoint and polyphony.
+Now, the Britannica entry above spends considerable time describing counterpoint as the author understands the association of counterpoint and polyphony.
 But counterpoint is just one part of the whole of polyphony.
-Homphony, another part of polyphony is defined as a subcategory, and the article is also a bit ambiguous with regards to the statement in the last paragraph.
+Homphony, another part of polyphony is defined as a subcategory.
+The article is also a bit ambiguous with regards to the statement in the last paragraph.

 Given the acknowledgement in the definition that there are many types of polyphony, and given that there are several cultures that have various types of polyphony, why exactly is is it the “outstanding characteristic that differentiates Western art music from the music of all other cultures?”
-And the comment regarding Asian music and heterophony ending with the statement “that is not truly contrapuntal in the Western sense” demonstrates how much the association between one subclass of polyphony (i.e. counterpoint) becomes the synecdotal stand-in for polyphony itself.
+And the comment regarding Asian music and heterophony, which ends with the statement “that is not truly contrapuntal in the Western sense,” demonstrates how much the association of one subclass of polyphony (i.e. counterpoint) becomes the synecdotal stand-in for polyphony itself.

-Aka pygmy music isn’t counterpoint, or contrapuntal polyphony either.
-But it is a complex type of polyphony in ways analogous to the type of complexity found in many African polyrhythmic drumming traditions.
+Aka pygmy music isn’t counterpoint; neither is it contrapuntal polyphony.
+But it is a type of polyphony that is in ways analogous to the type of complexity found in many African polyrhythmic drumming traditions.